Dvdandrades/WoW-Tracker-Discord-Bot/README.md

 **!token**

 The bot will fetch the latest price from the Blizzard API and respond with the current value in gold.

+**!pj <Name>-<Realm>**

+The bot will fetch information for a specific character from the Blizzard API and respond with a character breakdown.

 ## Testing